Hotstar is the leading streaming media & video-on-demand service in India with a user base of approx. 200 million users.

 The engineering team started with a very basic traffic model, hitting the API endpoints with a certain ratio of requests.
 Performed some initial runs.

-There are typically two types of user interactions with the system; Users who have already signed up & are logging in & the users visiting the platform for the first time.
+There are typically two types of user interactions with the system: users who have already signed up and are logging in and users visiting the platform for the first time.

-Keeping all the different user navigation scenarios in mind the team prepared a traffic model of the system.
+Keeping all the different user navigation scenarios in mind, the team prepared a traffic model for the platform.

 Now the time was to introduce spikes in the model over the entire testing phase.